aws/serverless-application-model/HOWTO.md

 # How to create serverless applications using AWS SAM
 AWS Serverless Application Model (AWS SAM) allows you to easily create and manage resources used in your serverless application using AWS CloudFormation.
+You can define your serverless application as a SAM template - a JSON or YAML configuration file that describes Lambda function, API endpoints and other resources in your application.
+Using nifty commands, you upload this template to CloudFormation which creates all the individual resources and groups them into a *CloudFormation Stack* for ease of management.
+When you update your SAM template, you will re-deploy the changes to this stack.
+AWS CloudFormation will take care of updating the individual resources for you.

-This document explains how to write SAM templates and deploy them to AWS CloudFormation.
+The remainder of document explains how to write SAM templates and deploy them via AWS CloudFormation.

 ## Writing SAM Template
 Checkout the [latest specification](versions/2016-10-31.md) for details on how to write a SAM template